shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 This guide assumes the user:

-1. Has never used the Advanced Configuration Wiard
+1. Has never used the Advanced Configuration Wizard
 2. Has some basic knowledge of how to use Shotgun
 3. Is new to Shotgun Toolkit.